 Daniel Suarez had a successful karting career

-He was born on 7th of January, 1992 in Monterrey, the capital of Nuevo Leon state in Mexico.
+He was born on January 7, 1992, in Monterrey, the capital of Nuevo Leon state in Mexico.
 At the age of 10, Daniel started to drive karting and competed in some local competitions.
 In 2003, Suarez was involved in karting more seriously and soon he became one of the most promising Mexican drivers.
 Interestingly, his main rival was the future Formula 1 driver Esteban Gutierrez.

 Debut in the NASCAR minor series